 Multi-Day Hikes South East Queensland

-1. Mt.
-Superbus, Lizard Point, and the Steamers*
+1. Mt Superbus, Lizard Point, and the Steamers*

-Time Taken: 2 days
+Duration: 2 days

-Length: ~ 15km
+Distance: ~ 15km

 Highlights: Iconic and remote SEQ landmarks